There are currently no active application cycles for this program.

 Breakfast will be provided at the hotel.

-The following meals are also included in the program fee: welcome dinner, some program lunches, and farewell dinner.
+The following meals are also included in the program fee: welcome and farewell dinners.

 Students are responsible for paying for most lunches and dinners on their own.